Mutton snapper: Biology

 The mutton snapper is a predatory species which changes its diet during its life cycle.
 The larvae feed on plankton near the surface of the sea, when they settle to live in the turtle grass beds they eat larger items of plankton and small invertebrates.
 As they grow they begin to feed on crustaceans, gastropods and smaller fishes, like grunts and mullets.
 They feed throughout the day, picking at prey.
 The body colour changes depending on the method of feeding, the dark barred pattern being adopted when feeding near the bottom.

-Th mutton snapper spawns everywhere it is found, although the main spawning area is in the northeastern Caribbean.
+The mutton snapper spawns everywhere it is found, although the main spawning area is in the northeastern Caribbean.
 They gather in large, transient aggregations to spawn.
 Spawning takes place in February in the Caribbean while in other parts of its range it occurs in the summer.
-This species spawns at the same place and at the same time during the lunar calendar every year.
+This species spawns at the same place and at the same time relative to the lunar calendar every year.
 The females release pelagic eggs that are carried by currents.
 A female can lay as many as 1,400,000 eggs which the males fertilise externally and which hatch 20 hours after fertilisation.
 Following hatching, the larvae migrate to shallow water environments within 48 hours.
 When spawning is finished, the adults move to deeper, offshore waters and become sedentary.
 The lifespan can be as much as forty years.